 Ethical Investment is known by many names, and takes many different forms.
-For Ethical Advisers Funds Management, we invest to ensure that the investments we purchase do no significant harm to the environment or society, and instead we actively seek investments which are having a positive environmental or social impact.
+For Ethical Investment Funds Management, we invest to ensure that the investments we purchase do no significant harm to the environment or society, and instead we actively seek investments which are having a positive environmental or social impact.

 Transparency of investments